0x60df/loophole/README.md

 `loophole-mode-lighter-editing-sign` with tag of the map being edited when editing Loophole map, and concatenated tags of enabled Loophole maps.
-Here, tag is short string which represents Loophole map.
+Here, tag is a short string which represents Loophole map.

 You can change this style by user option `loophole-mode-lighter` and `loohpole-mode-lighter-preset-alist`.